3bdulrahmn69/craftworks-backend/docs/manual.md

 - `address`: Address object with country, state, city, street
 - `serviceId`: Service ID (craftsmen only) - updates the craftsman's primary service
 - `craftsmanInfo`: Craftsman information object (craftsmen only)
+- `portfolioImages`: Portfolio image files (craftsmen only, up to 10 images)
+- `portfolioAction`: Action for portfolio images (craftsmen only)
+- `existingPortfolioImages`: Array of existing portfolio image URLs to keep (craftsmen only)

 **Response Example:**